 USES IN SCHOOLS

 Sharing Your Know-How: No one can be an expert on everything, but we all have things that we’re passionate about and perhaps even are experts in.
-If we create collections of the best resources on those topics and share them, everyone can benefit from our expertise.
+If we create collections of the best resources on those topics, share them and maintain them, then everyone can benefit from our expertise.
 This is also a great way to share information about what’s going on in the school with parents and other educators.

 Digging for Gold: You may not feel like creating collections of resources yet, but you can still benefit from these services.
 They are goldmines of great material.
 If you find an expert in an area you’re interested in, then you can follow what they’re curating.
 They’re filtering out the dreck for you and sharing the most valuable resources.